 The global nursing robots market is projected to grow at a CAGR of 21.69% to reach US$1,586.463 million by 2024, from US$488.484 million in 2018.
 Robotics in healthcare, with emphasis on nursing, is a lucrative market as it is attracting a lot of attention from researchers as well as investors.
-The nursing industry worldwide is facing some challenges with respect to the high patient to nurse ratios, lack of skilled and experienced staff and insufficient time resources to monitor patients.
-It is these factors which have led researchers and healthcare industry experts to venture into nursing robotics as these tend to offer an innovative and efficient solution for the above-mentioned challenges faced by the nursing sector.
+The nursing industry worldwide is facing some challenges with respect to the high patient-to-nurse ratios, lack of skilled and experienced staff, and insufficient time resources to monitor patients.
+It is these factors that have led researchers and healthcare industry experts to venture into nursing robotics as these tend to offer an innovative and efficient solution for the above-mentioned challenges faced by the nursing sector.
 Nursing robots or robotic nurse assistants, as sometimes they are called, also tend to enhance the working conditions of nurses and reduce their monotonous workload.

-Geographically, Japan currently stands as the leading manufacturer in nursing robots market due to the country’s need to compensate for a rapidly growing elderly population and a declining number of skilled workforce to provide care for them.
+Geographically, Japan currently stands as the leading manufacturer in the nursing robots market due to the country’s need to compensate for a rapidly growing elderly population and a declining number of skilled workforce to provide care for them.
 North America, Japan, and Europe are expected to be major markets in the upcoming years as far as nursing robots are concerned, followed by the rest of Asia Pacific.
-It is mostly factors like customers’ willingness to pay, aging population requiring care and cutting-edge research in technology which are responsible for the geographical distribution of market share for nursing robots.
+It is mostly factors like customers’ willingness to pay, the aging population requiring care, and cutting-edge research in technology that are responsible for the geographical distribution of market share for nursing robots.

 Technological advancements and growing R&D in healthcare robotics.